JoshBot-Debug/Ping-IP-URL-Addresses/README.md

 # How to use
 Once you've cloned the repo on your computer, install all the required packages using the requirments.txt file.
 If you have pip installed use "pip install -r requirements.txt".
 To run the app just call "main.py" from command prompt and pass the path of the "config.yaml" file like this : "python main.py C:\path\to\file\config.yaml"

+# System Requirments
+- Windows 7 or greater
+- Linux (tested on CentOs)
+- Has not been tested on Mac